cocos/cocos-docs/en/asset-workflow/dragonbones.md

 1. Create a node and add the DragonBones component, which can be implemented in three ways:

-    - The first way: from the **Explorer** drag the skeleton animation resources to **level manager**:
+    - The first way: from the **Assets** drag the skeleton animation resources to **level manager**:

       ![DragonBones](dragonbones/create_1.png)

-    - from the **Explorer** drag the skeleton animation resources to **scene**:
+    - from the **Assets** drag the skeleton animation resources to **scene**:

       ![DragonBones](dragonbones/create_2.png)

-    - Drag the skeletal animation resource from the **Explorer** to the Dragon Asset attribute of the DragonBones component that has been created:
+    - Drag the skeletal animation resource from the **Assets** to the Dragon Asset attribute of the DragonBones component that has been created:

       ![DragonBones](dragonbones/create_3.png)

 2. Set Atlas for DragonBones Components

-    Drag the Atlas data from the **Explorer** to the Dragon Atlas Asset property of the DragonBones component:
+    Drag the Atlas data from the **Assets** to the Dragon Atlas Asset property of the DragonBones component:

       ![DragonBones](dragonbones/set_atlas.png)